Writing style guide

 - Go higher to lower: As stated in the Heading levels section, go from higher

-If you have questions about usage and style not covered here, we recommend referring to the Microsoft Writing Style Guide—or, failing that, the Chicago Manual of Style.
+If you have questions about usage and style not covered here, we recommend referring to the Microsoft Writing Style Guide or the Chicago Manual of Style.
 An unofficial crib sheet for the Chicago Manual of Style is available online.

-For questions of spelling, please refer to Dictionary.com.
+For questions about spelling, refer to Dictionary.com.
 The spelling checker for this site uses American English.
-Please do not use variant spellings (e.g., use color rather than colour).

 If you're interested in improving your writing and editing skills, you may find the following resources to be helpful.

-- Merriam-Webster's Concise Dictionary of English Usage (Amazon link): Scholarly but user-friendly, evidence-based advice; very good for non-native speakers, especially for preposition usage.
+- Merriam-Webster's Concise Dictionary of English Usage on google.com/books (published 2002): Scholarly but user-friendly, evidence-based advice; very good for non-native speakers, especially for preposition usage